Influenza – Diagnosis, Symptoms, and Treatment

 What Causes Influenza?

-Influenza is caused by infection with the influenza virus type A or B. There are subtypes of influenza A and B such as the notorious influenza H1N1.
+Influenza is caused by infection with the influenza virus type A or B. There are subtypes of influenza A and B, such as the notorious influenza H1N1.
 Patients typically acquire the virus via respiratory transmission by close sick contacts.

 How Common is Influenza?

-It is extremely common and tends to occur seasonally, usually during fall or winter.
+It is prevalent and tends to occur seasonally, usually during fall or winter.
 It is a leading cause of primary care and hospital visits during the fall and winter months.
 Infections tend to occur in epidemics and sometimes pandemics.
 This is likely a result of the fact that individuals tend to gather indoors during winter.